- Windows Photo app not working on Windows 10? Check out the solutions below and have it fixed in no time.

-We’ve been hearing reports that certain apps either open slow or don’t open at all in Windows 8.1, Windows 10.
+We’ve been hearing reports that certain apps either open slow or don’t open at all in Windows 10.
 Such is the case with the Photo app, which doesn’t open after the Windows 10 upgrade for some users.

-Many users have been complaining that the Photos app is either not opening in Windows 8.1, Windows 10 or not working at all.
+Many users have been complaining that the Photos app is either not opening in Windows 10, or not working at all.

 It doesn’t seem to want to load all of my local photos.
 Directories which contain 30-40 photos sometimes only display 1 image…and some photo directories don’t show up at all.

 And somebody else completed, saying this:

 I am unable to open photo app.
 All that happens is that it sits there for a while then opens showa thumbnails of photos then shuts down and goes straight to desktop.

 - Disable Photo Shuffle